ramirogm/balena-radio/rotary-reader/README.md

 ## TO DO

 - Add a bit of debounce.
 Would need to fork nodary-encoder to add this parameter to the constructor
-- Provide a Unix socket alternative, just in case we don't want to use IP

 ## Configuration